ConradIrwin/pry-rescue/README.md

 Known bugs
 ==========

-Occasionally, when using ruby-1.8 or jruby, the value for `self` will be incorrect.
+Occasionally, when using ruby-1.8 the value for `self` will be incorrect.
 You will still be able to access local variables, but calling methods will not work as you expect.

 On rbx we are unable to intercept some exceptions thrown from inside the C++ VM, for example the ZeroDivisionError in `1 / 0`.